-The Club’s target is to hold sufficient capital to cover the rating agency and regulatory requirement, plus an appropriate buffer.
-This buffer is designed to ensure that the Club could withstand the impact of a very adverse year, yet continue to hold enough capital to meet the regulatory requirement.
+The Club’s target is to hold sufficient capital to cover regulatory and rating agency requirements, plus an appropriate buffer.
+This buffer is designed to enable the Club to continue to meet its capital targets in the event of a very adverse year.

 The Club’s capital meets the AAA requirements of the S&P model when Hybrid capital is included and AA based on free reserves alone.